Can Meditation Help My Posture?

 In 1996 Ronald Melzack proposed the theory of the neuromatrix.
 The neuromatrix activates perceptual, homeostatic, and behavioral programs after injury, pathology, or chronic stress.
 Pain is produced by the output of a widely distributed neural network in the brain (you can click on this PubMed article to read more).
 This is telling us that pain is not just an automatic reaction to injury but rather the brain’s “choice”.
 It is based on perceived present and past experience.

-When I discovered this theory it made so much sense to me.
-I wondered why some people are able to control their expression of pain and others could not.
-Because of the neuromatrix a person develops the pattern of pain that becomes wired in the brain – like a bad habit.
-If you perceive or are experiencing greater stress whether that be emotional stress or a slouching posture, your experience of pain will be greater!
+The neuromatrix allows a person to develop the pattern of pain that becomes wired in the brain – like a bad habit.
+Perceive or are experience greater stress whether that be emotional stress or a slouching posture, your experience of pain will be greater!

 Chronic pain or discomfort will begin to wire your brain in such a way that it results in a posture reflective of the state of mind.
 As the posture gets worse it takes a defensive slouched posture.
 Due to discomfort and emotional stress your body reflects a position of threat as if it were actually experiencing threat.
 The brain perceiving threat then tells the body to maintain the poor posture.
 It’s a vicious cycle that needs to stop.